blangwallner/Udacity-Deep-Reinforcement-Learning-ND---Project-3---Collaboration-and-Competition/README.md

 The reinforcement learning approach we use in this project is called Multi Agent Deep Deterministic Policy Gradients (MADDPG). see this [paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf).
 In this model every agent itself is modeled as a Deep Deterministic Policy Gradient (DDPG) agent (see this [paper](https://arxiv.org/pdf/1509.02971.pdf)) where, however, some information is shared between the agents.

 In particular, each of the agents in this model has its own actor and critic model.
 The actors each receive as input the individual state (observations) of the agent and output a (two-dimensional) action.
-The critic model of each actor, however, receives the states and actions of all actors concatenated.
+The crit`ic model of each actor, however, receives the states and actions of all actors concatenated.

-Throughout training the agents all use a common experience replay buffer (a set of stored previous 1-step experiences) and draw independent samples.`
+Throughout training the agents all use a common experience replay buffer (a set of stored previous 1-step experiences) and draw independent samples.

 Details of the implementation including the neural nets to model actor and critic models can be found in the modules `MADDPG_agent.py` and `models.py` as well as the report (report.pdf`).
 With the current set of models and hyperparameters the environment can be solved in around 3200 steps.